swiss-ai-center/documentation/docs/tutorials/create-a-service-to-rotate-an-image.md

    input type.
 2. Change the description of the service.
 3. Change the name and the slug of the service.
-This is used to identify the service in the Core engine.
+This is used to identify the service in the Core AI Engine.
 4. Change the input/output fields of the service.
 The name of the field is the key of the dictionary that will be used in the process function.
 The type of the field is the type of the data that will be sent to the service.
 They are defined in the FieldDescriptionType enum.
-The tags are used to identify the service in the Core engine.
+The tags are used to identify the service in the Core AI Engine.
 The `has_ai` variable is used to identify if the service is an AI service.
 5. Optional: Edit the documentation URL of the service.
 6. Change the process function.
 This is the core of the service.
 The data is a dictionary with the keys being the field names set in the data_in_fields.
 The